The finite basis problem for words with at most two non-linear variables: Two algorithms for recognizing finitely based words among words with at most two non-linear variables

 \begin{proof} According to the proof of Theorem \ref{main}, the word $\bf U$ is FB if and only if $\bf U$ is hereditary FB or $S(\{{\bf U}\}) \models \{\sigma_1, \sigma_2 \}$, ${\bf U} \preceq xxyy$ and ${\bf U} \not \preceq \{ ytyxtx^{k}, x^{k}txyty \}$.

-In view of Corollary \ref{hfb}, the word $\bf U$ is hereditary finitely based if and only if $\bf U$ is block-1-simple or contains a single block $\bf B$ such that ${\bf B} \not \in \{a^n, b^n | n \ge 0\}$ and satisfies either Condition (i) or Condition (ii).
+In view of Corollary \ref{11words}, the word $\bf U$ is hereditary finitely based if and only if $\bf U$ is block-1-simple or there is a single block $\bf B$ for which ${\bf B} \not \in \{a^n, b^n | n \ge 0\}$ and this block satisfies either Condition (i) or Condition (ii).

 In view of Theorem \ref{firstsim} and Lemma \ref{ident}, $S(\{{\bf U}\}) \models \{\sigma_1, \sigma_2 \}$, ${\bf U} \preceq xxyy$ and ${\bf U} \not \preceq \{ ytyxtx^{k}, x^{k}txyty \}$ if and only if $\bf U$ satisfies Condition (iii). \end{proof}